shoppertrail/shoppertrail-uat-guide/README.md

      ![Trail Perk Details](./Trail_Perk_Details.jpg)

-   Context: ShopperTrail users create a Trail Perk matching a store’s point-based offer—for example, a 50-point perk to claim a free coffee at a deli.
+   Context: ShopperTrail users would typically create a Trail Perk matching a store’s point-based offer—for example, a 50-point perk to claim a free coffee at a deli.
    At checkout, user would open that perk and swipe the slider *in front* of a store associate, instantly redeeming the reward.
    - Before you redeem make a mental note of the first 3 characters of the Trail Perk Token (example format: `d4202c13-b359-4193-b355-cf046beff83c`)